Genetics – A Family Matter

 m.
 Sarah Fraser.
 Had three children/two with HD (one died as an infant)

-Samuel was the first person to die in Parke County, Indiana.
+Samuel was the first person to die in Parke County, IN.
 7

 m.
 John Engle.
 They had four children: only one with HD